arp242/arp242.net/_posts/2019-01-14-dont-need-k8s.markdown

 That doesn’t mean that Kubernetes or any of these things are bad *per se*, just as Java or OOP aren't bad per se, but rather that they’re horribly misapplied in many cases, just as using several Java OOP design patterns are horribly misapplied to a hello world program.
-For most companies the sysops requirements are fundamentally not very complex, and applying k8s to them makes litle sense.
+For most companies the sysops requirements are fundamentally not very complex, and applying k8s to them makes little sense.

+True story: I once saw an expensive luxury sports car (Ferrari?
+Maserati?
+Lamborghini?
+I don't recall) get stuck.
+In which difficult circumstances?
+The local supermarket's parking lot.
+The parking space was lower than the road.
+They had managed to drive in but were now struggling to get out without damage, as the car's clearance height was so low.
+It's undoubtedly a great well-designed car; but that doesn't mean it's the best car to go grocery shopping with.

+---

 Complexity creates work by its very nature, and I’m skeptical that using k8s is a time-saver for most users.
 It’s like spending a day on a script to automate